ArmancKarakoyun/armanckarakoyun/README.md

  🔭 I am currently working as a research assistant at  <a href="https://www.medibot.kist.re.kr/">Korea Institute of Science and Technology | Center for Healthcare Robotics </a> as well as I`m a master student in the field of Robotic Engineering at  <a href="https://www.ust.ac.kr/eng.do">University of Science and Technology Korea</a>. <br/><br/>
  🧑🏽‍💻 I am a Junior Mechanical Design Engineer.  <br/><br/>
  🧑🏽‍🎓 I have graduated from Mechanical Engineering and Energy Systems Engineering (Double Degree Program) with CGPA:3.50/4.00 at <a href="https://www.bilgi.edu.tr/en/"> Istanbul Bilgi University</a>. <br/><br/>
- 📚 Besides 3D CAD modeling, I have the intention to improve my coding skills to control robots.
+ 📚 Besides 3D CAD modeling, I have the intention of improving my coding skills to be able to control robots.

 ## Reach out to me